-I recently released pg-shortkey, a simply Postgres type library for generating YouTube-like IDs based on an approach previously presented by andyet.com.
-It’s a fairly trivial algorithm at its core.
+I recently released pg-shortkey, a simple Postgres type library for generating YouTube-like IDs based on an approach previously presented by andyet.com.
+It’s a trivial algorithm at its core.
 This is how key candidates are generated:

 -- 8 bytes gives a collision p = .5 after 5.1 x 10^9 values gkey := encode(gen_random_bytes(8), 'base64'); gkey := replace(gkey, '/', '_'); -- url safe replacement gkey := replace(gkey, '+', '-'); -- url safe replacement key := rtrim(gkey, '='); -- cut off padding

-The comment gives the birthday problem collision probability after 109 keys. pg-shortkey does handle collisions automatically and keeps trying until it finds a free key.
-At 109 keys, there’s a 50% chance this loop needs to run once more (etc.).
+The comment gives the birthday problem collision probability after 109 keys. pg-shortkey does handle collisions and keeps trying until it finds an available key.
+At 109 keys, there’s a 50% chance this loop needs to run once more.

 This library is designed for Postgres and uses primitives from